 Ever asked your market research recruitment agency to assist with a project and then been disappointed that the respondents they found weren’t quite what you asked for?
 If the answer’s yes, don’t worry - it’s really easy to make sure it doesn’t happen again.
-The secret to recruiting great respondents is all down to successful communication which is the foundation of a successful project – a starting point should be to make sure you take the time to fully brief your agency.
+The secret to recruiting great respondents is all down to successful communication - and a good starting point is making you take the time to fully brief your agency.

 A brief is a crucial element of every market research project, but it’s often the first thing to be dropped when it comes to the recruitment phase, the pressure is on and time is short.
 If you want to get the most out of your respondents and actually save time in the long run, though, a good brief is actually a pretty important step.
 Get it right, and your fieldwork agency or recruitment team will understand your clients’ business, the research objectives, work to deliver maximum results and avoid costly mistakes.
 So how do you go about successfully briefing your agency?
 Read on to find out…